Fraser Nelson: Early life

+Career

-Journalism career
+Journalism

 Nelson began his journalistic career as a business reporter with The Times in 1997, followed by a short spell as Scottish political correspondent.
 At a party he met Andrew Neil, then editor of The Scotsman who recruited him as its political editor in 2001.
 In 2003 he moved to The Business, a sister title of The Scotsman in the Barclay brothers' Press Holdings group.

-In July 2004 the brothers bought The Telegraph Group, which included The Spectator and in December 2005 they sold The Scotsman Publications Ltd. Neil had been appointed Chief Executive of The Spectator after the Barclays bought it, and in 2006 he brought in Nelson as associate editor and then political editor of the magazine.
+In July 2004 the brothers bought the Telegraph Group, which included The Spectator and in December 2005 they sold The Scotsman Publications Ltd. Neil had been appointed Chief Executive of The Spectator after the Barclays bought it, and in 2006 he brought in Nelson as associate editor and then political editor of the magazine.
 He replaced Matthew d'Ancona as editor of The Spectator when the latter left in August 2009.
-Under his editorship, the magazine has reached a record high in print circulation.
+Under his editorship, the magazine reached a record high in print circulation.

+In September 2024, Nelson was replaced as editor of The Spectator by Michael Gove, after its acquisition by Paul Marshall.
+The New Statesman reported that Spectator staff were shocked at Nelson being replaced, after Nelson had written an article praising Marshall when the acquisition was announced.
+One week earlier, Nelson had told the British Society of Magazine Editors that he expected to have little contact with Marshall, and that editors should "actively ignore" suggestions from owners, adding: "If you get sacked for it, you get sacked for it – but you hold the line.
+Famous last words."

+Awards and lists

-In addition to his role as editor of The Spectator, Nelson was a political columnist for the News of the World from 2006 and a board director with the Centre for Policy Studies think tank.
-He was named Political Columnist of the Year in the 2009 Comment Awards.
+Nelson was named Political Columnist of the Year in the 2009 Comment Awards.
 In 2013, the Evening Standard named Nelson as one of the most influential journalists working in London.
 The British Society of Magazine Editors named Nelson the 2013 Editors' Editor of the Year.
 In the same year he won the British Press Award as Political Journalist of the Year.

-Style and beliefs
+In 2023, the New Statesman named Nelson the 27th most powerful person in right-wing British politics.

+Other

+Nelson is a board director of the Centre for Policy Studies think tank.

+Views

 Nelson is a supporter of the Conservative Party.
-He describes The Spectator magazine under his editorship as "right of centre, but not strongly right of centre".
-He on occasion criticised David Cameron's leadership but was generally supportive, and has also been known to praise Cameron's Liberal Democrat coalition partner from 2010 to 2015, Nick Clegg.
+In 2013, he said The Spectator magazine under his editorship was "right of centre, but not strongly right of centre".
+During the 2010–2015 coalition government, he was generally supportive of David Cameron's leadership and praised Cameron's Liberal Democrat coalition partner from 2010 to 2015, Nick Clegg.
+Since 2015, he has since been described as including more strongly right wing pundits in The Spectator's line up, and described the magazine's political stance as "centre right" in 2023.

 In May 2018 he was heavily criticised for publishing a defence of German troops by Taki Theodoracopulos titled "In praise of the Wehrmacht" which said readers should feel sorry for Wehrmacht soldiers at Normandy.

-Immigration

-Nelson has stated that he is a supporter of immigration.

-On 4 April 2014, Nelson wrote a piece for the Daily Telegraph entitled "The British Muslim is truly one among us – and proud to be so", which praised integration of mainstream Islam in the UK and described it as one "of our great success stories".
-He returned to the theme in May 2015, with an article entitled "The unsayable truth about immigration: it's been a stunning success for Britain".